thealscott/curriculum-vitae/curriculum-vitae.md

 To that end, I've been working alongside the team in redeveloping the frontend using React & Redux, which has been quite a challenge.
 The benefits to reliability and ease of maintenance have been well worth the effort though.

+In addition, I worked on rebuilding our marketing site in August 2018 using Gatsby.

 As our team has expanded, my responsibilities have also expanded; I help mentor our less experienced developers and collaborate with the senior leadership to set our code standards and development practices.

 ------------------